KratosMultiphysics/Examples/particle_mechanics/validation/cooks_membrane/README.md

   <img src="data/cooks_membrane_geometry.png" alt="Geometry of the problem." width="400" />
 </p>

-The problem is solved with a structured mesh of triangle elements with 3 material points per cell, and with 32 elements per size.
+The problem is solved with a structured mesh of triangle elements with 3 material points per cell, and with 32 elements per side.

 ## Results